wang-q/ubuntu/README.md

 Attentions:

 * There is a post-install step when installing perl, `cpan -i XML::Parser`.
 If the process stalled there, just kill the `cpan` process.

 * `Test::RequiresInternet` wants to connect to google.com while it was blocked.

-* `r` and `gnuplot` have a lot of dependencies, many of which is from `linuxbrew/xorg`.
+* `r` and `gnuplot` have a lot of dependencies, many of which are from `linuxbrew/xorg`.
 Just be patient.

-* Sometimes there are no binary packages in <https://linuxbrew.bintray.com/bottles/>, compiling from source codes may takes extra time.
+* Sometimes there are no binary packages in <https://linuxbrew.bintray.com/bottles/>; compiling from source codes may take extra time.

-## Packages of each languages
+## Packages of each language

 ```shell script
 bash $HOME/Scripts/dotfiles/perl/install.sh